jsyk/timeback/README.md

 D:/Docs
 D:/Documents

+Recommended to use forward slashes "/" even on Windows.
-.. or in case of Linux system:
+Example in case of a Linux system:

 /home/user/Photos
 /home/user/Documents